CLARIAH/mediasuite-info/docs/development-challenges/metadata-transparency.md

 - Experimenting with [Jupyter Notebooks](<http://mediasuite.clariah.nl/documentation/howtos/jupyter-notebooks>) adding specific functions for collection transparency and quality analysis.

 *(Written by Liliana Melgar, revised by Roeland Ordelman.
-Last edit: October 2, 2018)*
+Last edit: October 2, 2018)* *More up to date information will be adding soon.
+If you have any questions, please [contact us]( https://mediasuite.clariah.nl/contact )*